 With the presence and recent expansion of OEMs in Mexico, there’s never been a better time for Tier 1, Tier 2, and Tier 3 automotive manufacturing companies to expand into Mexico.
 Volkswagen’s Puebla plant is in a prime position to be assisted by components suppliers in Querétaro and the rest of the Bajio region.
 However, to make sure things run as smoothly as possible, you need to make sure you partner with a company that knows the lay of the land and can help you set up as quickly and efficiently as possible.

 How can you become a supplier to Volkswagen in Mexico?

 Tetakawi has been helping automotive parts companies expand into Mexico for more than thirty years.
-As a result of all the experience we have, we’ve been able to watch the sector shift and grow, putting us in the ideal position to help you get started as a supplier to Volkswagen in the Bajio region.
+We’ve watched the sector shift and grow, putting us in the ideal position to help you get started as a supplier to Volkswagen in the Bajio region.